 Merkel Cell Carcinoma (MCC) is a rare non-melanoma skin cancer.
-It develops in the merkel cells, which are found in the deepest areas of the epidermis and hair follicles.
+It can develop in the merkel cells, which are found in the deepest areas of the epidermis and hair follicles.
 Merkel cells are related to nerve function and production of hormones.
 MCC generally spreads quickly, and develops in areas often exposed to the sun (head, neck, arms, and legs), but can occur anywhere on the body.
 Once the cancer starts to metastasize, or spread, to other parts of the body, it becomes metastatic MCC.
 MCC is sometimes referred to as neuroendocrine skin cancer or trabecular carcinoma.

 MCC generally manifests in a non-painful firm, raised bump on the skin, which may be red or purple in colour.
 As MCC spreads more bumps may appear nearby, and swelling may occur in the lymph nodes.

 Source: Canadian Cancer Society, “Merkel Cell Carcinoma“.